 Limitations / Enhancements:

-Colt M1911A1 Semi-Automatic Pistol: since you can't use a mortar against close range targets, Short-Fuze also carries this firearm.
+Colt M1911A1 Sidearm: since you can't use a mortar against close range targets, Short-Fuze also carries this firearm.
 It can be wielded to inflict rank value 6 Piercing damage when firing a single shot, raised +1 RS when attempting a semi-automatic discharge.

 Helmet: since he works with explosives, Short-Fuze wears a helmet as a general matter of course, should something bad happen while on the job.
 This metal device offers him rank value 10 protection to his cranium, and it has a clear visor handy to protect his eyes, as well.